lovac42/CCBC/README.md

 ```
 Changes to:
 ```
-from PyQt4 import QtCore, QtGui as QtWidgets from PyQt4 import QtGui
+from PyQt4 import QtCore, QtGui as QtWidgets, QtGui
 ```